MikeWeiZhou/ex006-aws-cdk-express/README.md

     ```
 - [Install Docker Compose](https://docs.docker.com/compose/install) (tested version 1.29.1)
 - [Configure AWS credentials](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#getting_started_prerequisites)
+  - Only credentials stored in `~/.aws` will work, environment variables will not be forwarded to devcontainer for security reasons
-  - Ensure `.devcontainer/.env` `AWS_DEV_ACCOUNT_ID` is set, all development deployments will push to that account
+  - Ensure `.devcontainer/.env` `AWS_DEV_ACCOUNT_ID` is also set, all development deployments will push to that account
-  - Restart VSCode after setting credentials (ensure devcontainer Docker processes have exited before starting VSCode again by waiting 30 seconds)
 - Account admin needs to [grant the user some permissions](docs/aws-deployment-account-permissions.md)

 ### Setup Development Environment
+The entire local development environment will be sandboxed inside a development Docker container (devcontainer).
+One exception is running Docker commands inside the devcontainer, commands will be forwarded to the host's Docker daemon.

 1. Open folder in VSCode
 2. Run **Remote-Containers: Open Folder in Container...** from command palette (`F1`)

-VSCode will build a development container (sandboxed development environment) and a MySQL database service.
-After which will setup the environment by creating '.env' files and running npm install.
-The entire process may take some time depending on internet connection speed and workstation specifications.
-However, it should take no longer than 10 minutes on a development workstation.

-VSCode will load the workspace once both containers are built and automatically launched.
-The terminal inside VSCode will now run inside the development container (which has AWS CLI2).
+The automated process of building and installing the development environment should take no longer than 10 minutes on a modern workstation and high speed internet connection.

+Once the build completes, VSCode will automatically start and enter into the devcontainer.
+All terminals opened in VSCode is a shell inside the devcontainer.

-Simply closing the VSCode IDE will automatically shutdown the services.
+Simply closing the VSCode IDE will automatically shutdown the services (devcontainer and databases).
 To use the development container again, simply re-open the folder in VSCode and run **Remote-Containers: Reopen Folder in Container** from command palette (`F1`)

 ## Run API Server
 In VSCode, run **Remote-Containers: Open Folder in Container** from command palette (`F1) to enter development container and auto start the MySQL database service.
 Commands must be run inside VSCode terminals, which actually is inside the development container.

-- Run API in development mode (no compilation, hot-reloads)
+- Run API in development mode (auto db-migrations, no compilation, hot-reloads)
     ```
-    npm run dev
+    npm run dev:server
     ```
 - Run in production mode (Docker container - deployments to AWS use this)
     ```
-    npm run production
+    npm run dev:server:production
     ```

-Database migrations must be manually run.

 ## Testing